Trump aborts Afghan peace process

 “Whatever was going on in Qatar, after all those rounds of talks and negotiations that were going on for ten months, we expected an outcome that will lead to a ceasefire that could lead us to a direct negotiation with the Afghan government and the Taliban.
 Unfortunately, that we didn’t see,” Sediqi said.

-Meanwhile, Kabul on Sunday praised the "sincere efforts of its allies" after President Trump said he had called off negotiations with the Taliban."The Afghan government, in relation to the peace, appreciates the sincere efforts of its allies and is committed to working together with the United States and other allies to bring a lasting peace," said a statement from President Ashraf Ghani´s office.
+Meanwhile, Kabul Sunday praised the “sincere efforts of its allies” after President Trump said he had called off negotiations with the Taliban.”The Afghan government, in relation to the peace, appreciates the sincere efforts of its allies and is committed to working together with the United States and other allies to bring a lasting peace,” said a statement from President Ashraf Ghani’s office.

 A presidential election is scheduled for September 28, and Kabul “insists” the polls should be held to establish “a strong, lawful and legitimate government so that it can take forward the peace process with wisdom”.